Myanmar forces kill dozens in deadliest day since coup | Law-Order

 The killings quickly drew international condemnation, with multiple diplomatic missions to Myanmar releasing statements that mentioned the killing of civilians Saturday, including children.

-“This 76th Myanmar armed forces day will stay engraved as a day of terror and dishonour,” the European Union's delegation to Myanmar said on Twitter.
-“The killing of unarmed civilians, including children, are indefensible acts.''
+"This 76th Myanmar armed forces day will stay engraved as a day of terror and dishonor," the European Union's delegation to Myanmar said on Twitter.
+"The killing of unarmed civilians, including children, are indefensible acts.''
+US Ambassador Thomas Vajda in a statement said ''security forces are murdering unarmed civilians."
+"These are not the actions of a professional military or police force," he wrote.
+"Myanmar's people have spoken clearly: they do not want to live under military rule."
 The death toll in Myanmar has been steadily rising as authorities grow more forceful with their suppression of opposition to the February 1 coup that ousted the elected government of Aung San Suu Kyi.
 The coup reversed years of progress toward democracy after five decades of military rule.

 Up through Friday, the Association of Political Prisoners had verified 328 people killed in the post-coup crackdown.